MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/creating-a-driver-verification-log.md

 ---
 title: Creating a Driver Verification Log
-description: Learn why the Windows Server Hardware Certification Program requires a Driver Verification Log (DVL) for all applicable driver submissions. ms.date: 08/19/2024
+description: Learn why the Windows Server Hardware Certification Program requires a Driver Verification Log (DVL) for all applicable driver submissions. ms.date: 09/17/2024
 ---

 # Creating a Driver Verification Log

 The [Windows Hardware Certification Program](/windows-hardware/design/compatibility/) requires a Driver Verification Log (DVL) for driver submissions.
-The DVL can contain a summary of the results from Code Analysis (CA), Static Driver Verifier (SDV), and [CodeQL](../devtest/static-tools-and-codeql.md).
+The DVL can contain a summary of the results from Static Analysis Tools, [CodeQL](../devtest/static-tools-and-codeql.md).
 The DVL does not contain any source code information.
 You must run CodeQL, the Code Analysis tool and Static Driver Verifier as required, prior to creating a DVL for your driver.
 For additional details, see [Static Tools Logo Test](/windows-hardware/test/hlk/testref/6ab6df93-423c-4af6-ad48-8ea1049155ae) and [CodeQL and the Static Tools Logo Test](../devtest/static-tools-and-codeql.md).

 ## To create a driver verification log